-Portfolio Six received a lot of media attention, mainly due to the fact that it contained several high-risk investments which were unsuitably marketed at investors, as part of their SIPPs.
+Portfolio Six received a lot of media attention, mainly due to the fact that it contained several high-risk investments which were unsuitably marketed to investors.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.